-Prerequisite: EDU 202 or departmental permission.
-A survey of the development of language and speech in children with consideration of the problems of students served in the Exceptional Student education programs.
-Observation in special education settings required.
+Prerequisite(s): Admission to the Education Department.
+A survey of the development of language and speech in children with consideration of the problems of students served in the Exceptional Student Education Program including the deaf and hard of hearing.
+Required for EEL/ESE majors.